Help us improve your experience.

 Support for Zero Suppression

-The zero-suppression feature on Juniper devices is used to manage how data is exported from sensors.
-When zero-suppression is enabled, any sensor values that are zero are not sent to the collector.
-This helps reduce the amount of data being transmitted and stored, focusing only on non-zero values.
+The zero-suppression feature on Juniper devices controls how data is exported from sensors.
+When zero-suppression is enabled, sensor values of zero aren't sent to the collector.
+Enabling zero-suppression reduces data transmission and storage by focusing on non-zero values.

 However, if zero-suppression is disabled (using the no-zero-suppression configuration), all sensor values, including zeros, are sent to the collector.
-This ensures that you see all counters, even those with a value of zero.
+Disabling zero-suppression ensures users see all counters, including those with a zero value.